Who the fuck are yooou… Mr. Burning Huggies

 I chose to take him up on the seemingly kind offer.
 The Pool is close by and I could drive the tractor to the dump point very quickly and easily.

 Up to this point, I had been using my pickup truck & landscaping trailer to haul the yard waste over to an “industrial mulching operation” located a few miles away.
 I was paying them a continuously variable amount of money for every load, depending on who was working at the time.
 It varied over the several days I was doing this.
 They were charging me between $10/load to $25/load depending on the whims of the same lowlife who greeted me when I’d show up.
 My pickup truck bed and trailer never changed size and were always loaded the same.
-There also happens to be a connection with this “industrial mulching operation” and another family in the neighborhood…stay tuned for more!
+There also turns out to be a connection with this “industrial mulching operation” and another family in the neighborhood.

 Enter Mr. Burning Huggies: